ryansheehy0/Cheat_Sheets/Web_Cybersecurity/cross_site_scripting.md

 ### Content Security Policies (CSPs)
 - Content Security Policies are a browser/client protection which allows the server to specify which sources can be used for
 	- It can be used to mitigate XSS attacks.
-- CSPs are set by the server through a response header
+- CSPs are set by the server through a response header called `Content-Security-Policy:`.

 - Doesn't block HTML injection?
 - Used to create a whitelist on allowed sources for each content?